Recently whilst on staycation, I had the opportunity to try out a few new places and Mongoose Jamaica Restaurant in Ocho Rios was one of them.

 The manager tried to compensate for the wait with a complimentary drink refill.
 Waiting ninety minutes for food left a little sour taste in my mouth and at that point, all we wanted was to get out of there.
 I was disappointed that I wasn’t able to stay for dessert fearing another wait that would take us well into midnight.

-I could perhaps attribute my particular experience to the staff being overwhelmed by the demands of catering for a wedding in addition to regular Saturday night service.
+I could perhaps attribute my particular experience to the staff being overwhelmed by the demands of catering for a wedding in addition to the regular Saturday night service.
 Maybe I would give it another chance because the place does have potential especially with a Johnson & Wales University-trained chef in their kitchen.
 The live band was quite remarkable as well.
+Hopefully, the service improves with time.